-De Ruiter is one of the largest breeder of cut flowers in the world and creates roses in all colors of the rainbow.
-Perfect for a rainbow flag rose wall, rainbow arch or rainbow styled bouquet.
-During one of their brainstorm sessions last June people talked about Pride Month, and the question arose if everyone really can be themselves when working in the floral industry?
+De Ruiter is one of the largest breeders of cut flowers in the world and creates roses in all colors of the rainbow.
+Perfect for a rainbow flag rose wall, rainbow arch, or rainbow-styled bouquet.
+During one of their brainstorming sessions last June, people talked about Pride Month, and the question arose if everyone really can be themselves when working in the floral industry.
 The people of De Ruiter like to think so.
-The floriculture industry is one of the few industries in the world, like the fashion industry, where almost in every country in the world people can truly be themselves.

 Roses in All Colors of the Rainbow